iotaledger/serialization.ixi/readme.md

      */
     public DataFragment.Prepared prepare(DataFragment.Builder builder);
     /**
-     * Build a MetadataFragment.Prepared from builder.
+     * Build a ClassFragment.Prepared from builder.
-     * The MetadataFragment.Prepared can be used later to insert the metadataFragment in a Bundle.
+     * The ClassFragment.Prepared can be used later to insert the classFragment in a Bundle.
-     * @return a prepared MetadataFragment.
+     * @return a prepared ClassFragment.
      */
-    public ClassFragment.Prepared prepareMetadata(ClassFragment.Builder builder);
+    public ClassFragment.Prepared prepare(ClassFragment.Builder builder);

     //SEARCH